instamatic-dev/instamatic/docs/programs.md

 Binsize to use.
 Must be one of 1, 2, or 4 (default 1)
 `-e N, --exposure N`:
 Exposure time (default 0.5)
+`-o image.png, --out image.png`:
+ Where to store image
 `-d, --display`:
 Show the image (default True)
 `-s, --series`: